By Katy Kelleher

 And yet, the goal isn’t to recreate the Jubba Valley in the hills of Wales.
 The Bantu farmers are learning new skills, eating new foods, and speaking new languages.
 Dracup watches as they put in their gardens, each taking different approaches, many experimenting.
 “I’ve noticed that some farmers have the most beautiful way of growing corn, with five feet between each cluster,” she says.
 “Then, they interplant things underneath: tomatoes, squash, hardy greens, melons, onions.”
 The practice helps ensure that crops on the bottom get plenty of sun in the spring and shade come summer.
 “It creates a microclimate,” Dracup says.
 “It retains water, and it keeps all the plants healthy.”

-Top left: Ali Bule.
-Click to enlarge.
+At top left: Ali Bule.

 In a sense, that’s what Little Jubba is doing: creating a microclimate, a space where people can grow, learn, thrive, and integrate into the U.S. without losing themselves.
 The farmers’ children are growing up as Americans — “all the kids speak English,” Libah says, “but only a tiny portion of the adults in our community do” — but it’s important to their parents that they learn about Somali Bantu culture as well.
 At Little Jubba, kids can watch their parents farm.
 They can eat produce not commonly offered in American supermarkets and hear music performed by their neighbors.
 Meanwhile, Hamsa hopes, non-Somali Mainers will come to the farm stand and join the CSA program, engaging with the Little Jubba farmers.
 “We will increase our cultural existence in America,” he says.
 “We can grow African cultural foods and sell them.
 I want people to know that we’re participating in the economy.”